devangi-08/LECO/CASE_STUDY.md

 ### What I Did

-I visited three major coaching institutions in India — Aakash, Allen, and Unacademy — and spoke with the head of faculty for Physics, Chemistry, and Mathematics at each.
+I visited three major coaching institutions in India : Aakash, Allen, and Unacademy, and spoke with the head of faculty for Physics, Chemistry, and Mathematics at each.
 These are institutions that prepare students for JEE Main (India's largest competitive exam, taken by 1.2 million students annually), and they represent the current state of the art in structured exam preparation.

 The interviews surfaced how experienced educators intuitively categorize questions and student failures: